mfakhrusy/awasm-calculator/readme.md

 # A-WASM Calculator

 This Calculator is designed to be just like... another calculator you can easily see on the web.
-However, I intend to make this calculator using openGL with C++ and Web Assembly because... why not?
+However, I intend to make this calculator using

+1. html
+2. css
+3. canvas
+4. webassembly with C++ and emscripten

+I was gonna make this with pure openGL but I'm still loving my life so nah.
 ## Features

 - Calculathing simple equation